SteelCompendium/data-md-dse/Bestiary/Monsters/Trolls/Statblocks/Troll Butcher.md

     icon: ⭐️
     effects:
-      - effect: Each ally within 5 squares of the butcher gains an edge on power rolls against any enemy affected by a condition
+      - effect: Each ally within 5 squares of the butcher gains an edge on power rolls against any enemy affected by a condition.
   - type: feature
     feature_type: trait
     name: Relentless Hunger